 Dental Emergencies in Jonesboro, AR

-Dental emergencies happen, and when one happens to you, you need to know that you can be seen as soon as possible.
+Dental emergencies happen, and when one happens to you, you need to know that your pain will be relieved as soon as possible.

 If you are having a dental emergency, call our Jonesboro dental office at (870) 399-1120, and we will be happy to see you and take care of the problem.
 We have emergency appointments available daily.
 Please call as soon after 8:15 a.m. as possible to ensure we can take care of you.

-If you are unable to reach us, or cannot come in immediately, this is a list of the most common dental problems we see and how to treat them until we can see you:
+If you are unable to reach us, or cannot come in immediately, this is a list of the most common dental emergencies we have experience with, and how to treat them until a dental expert can see you:

 - Broken or chipped tooth – If you have broken or chipped a tooth and there is no pain, then you will have no problem waiting until you can get to our office.
 Until you come in, avoid chewing on the tooth to prevent further chipping.
 If you are having pain associated with the broken tooth, then the problem may be a cavity or the break may be close or in to the nerve of the tooth.
 In this case, get in as soon as possible so that we can fix the problem before it gets worse.

-- Crown has come loose or came off- If you have a crown off, temporary or permanent, then it should be put back on as soon as possible.
+- Dental crown has become loose or came off - If you have a dental crown come off, temporary or permanent, then it should be put back on as soon as possible.
 Teeth move, and the crown may not fit if it has been left off for any length of time.
 This would necessitate the crown being remade and would create additional expense for you.
-Until you can get into our office, place some denture adhesive like Fixodent (or toothpaste) into the crown and put it back on the tooth if you can.
+Until you can get into our office, place some denture adhesive like Fixodent (or toothpaste) into the dental crown and put it back on the tooth if you can.

 - Swelling in the face or mouth – Swelling is almost always a sign of abscess.
 If you have swelling in the face or mouth, you need to call us as soon as possible so that we can treat it.
 Infection can easily spread into other areas of the head and neck and cause severe problems.
 If a tooth is the cause of the abscess, then a root canal will be needed or the tooth will need to be removed.